notryanb/notryanb.github.io/_posts/2019-06-05-rust-doom-fire-fx.md

 - programming
 - graphics
 ---

-Near the start of this year I had purchased the [Game Engine Black Book] by Fabien Sanglard.
+In December 2018 I had purchased the [Game Engine Black Book] by Fabien Sanglard.
 It celebrates the 25th anniversary of the release of PC Game, Doom.
 Shortly after the doom black book was released, Fabien had written a [blog post] covering how the opening fire effect was made for the PSX version of Doom.